Jagatsinghpur: Theatre groups

-The District is also famous for having theatre groups which keep the old tradition of live acting before a crowd.
+The districts is also famous for having theatre groups which keep the old tradition of live acting before a crowd.
 The groups have become the part of the mainstream entertainment for people all over Odisha.
 Parbati Gannatya, Benirampur opera, Gouri Gananatya, Tulasi Gananatya, Durgashree Gananatya, Tarapur Opera and Trinath Gananatya are some of the famous theatre groups of Jagatsinghpur district.

 Politics

 Current chairperson of Jagatsinghpur municipality is Archana Singh (Indian National Congress), successor of Biplab Choudhury in 2022 (Indian National Congress) and MLA from Jagatsinghpur Assembly Constituency is Sri Amarendra Das of Bharatiya Janata Party in 2024.
 Previous MLAs from this Constituency were Chiranjib Biswal (Congress) between 2014 and 2019 Bishnu Das (BJD) between 2004 and 2013, Kailash Chandra Mallik of (Indian National Congress) in 1985, Krushna Chandra Mallik of (Indian National Congress) in 1980, and Kanduri Charan Mallik of JNP in 1977.

 Jagatsinghpur is a part of the Jagatsinghpur (Lok Sabha constituency).